cardano-foundation/CIPs/CIP-0123/README.md

 ### Using Mithril Snapshots

-Mythril is a stake-based threshold multi-signatures scheme.
-One of the applications of this protocol in Cardano is the ability to create certified snapshots of the Cardano blockchain.
-Mythril snapshots allow applications to obtain a verified copy of the current state of the blockchain without having to download and verify the full history.
+Mithril is a stake-based threshold multi-signatures scheme.
+One of the applications of this protocol in Cardano is to create certified snapshots of the Cardano blockchain.
+Mithril snapshots allow nodes or applications to obtain a verified copy of the current state of the blockchain without having to download and verify the full history.

-SPOs on mainnet that participate in the Mythril network provide signed snapshots to a Mythril aggregator that is responsible for collecting individual signatures from Mithril signers and aggregating them into a multi-signature.
+SPOs on mainnet that participate in the Mithril network provide signed snapshots to a Mithril aggregator that is responsible for collecting individual signatures from Mithril signers and aggregating them into a multi-signature.
-With this capability, the Mithril aggregator can then provide certified snapshots of the Cardano blockchain.
+Using this capability, the Mithril aggregator can then provide certified snapshots of the Cardano blockchain that can potentially be used as a trusted source for recovery purposes.

-Mythril may provide an alternative solution to genesis checkpoints as a way to verify the correct state of the ledger provided that it gains sufficient adoption on Mainnet and that snapshots continue to be signed by an honest majority following a chain recovery event.
+Provided that it gains sufficient adoption on Mainnet and that snapshots continue to be signed by an honest majority of stake pools following a chain recovery event, Mithril may therefore provide an alternative solution to Ouroboros Genesis checkpoints as a way to verify the correct state of the ledger

 ## Recommended Actions

-1. Monitor the network for periods of low density and take early action if an extended peroo.
+1. Monitor the network for periods of low density and take early action if an extended period is observed.
-2. Identify a collection of block producer nodes that has sufficient stake to mint least 9 blocks in any 36 hour window.
+2. Identify a collection of block producer nodes that has sufficient stake to mint at least 9 blocks in any 36 hour window.
 3. Set up emergency communication channels with stake pool operators and other community members.
 4. Practice disaster recovery procedures on a regular basis.
 5. Provide signed Mithril snapshots and a way for full node wallet users and others to recover from this snapshot.